warnikchow/dlk2nlp/README.md

 ---

 And here comes Keras, which is a widely used high-level wrapper for TensorFlow (and other libraries i.e. Theano and CNTK; though not used in general).
-Since we only use the *Sequential()* for the codes not incorporating the concatenated layers or attention models, only the *layer* will be imported.
-For the computation of average/weighted F1 score per epoch, an additional class is defined here.
-Also, considering the imbalance in the class volumes, we obtain the class weight set that is utilized in the training session.
+Since we only use *Sequential()* for the codes not incorporating the concatenated layers or attention models, only *layer* will be imported.
+For the computation of average/weighted F1 score per epoch, an additional module is defined here.
+Also, considering the imbalance of the class volumes, we obtain the class weight set that is utilized in the training session.

 ```python
 import tensorflow as tf